GreallyLab/gaiaAssociation/README.md

 #### For Command Line Usage:

-To install gaiaAssociation for pypi, run a pip command to install it from the pypi distribution archive
+To install gaiaAssociation from pypi, run a pip command to install it from the pypi distribution archive

 	pip install gaiaAssociation